-New Hampshire's pheasant hunting season runs from October 1 through December 31.
-This fall, 12,260 adult ring-necked pheasants will be released in all 10 counties during the three-month season, an average of 140 birds per site.
+New Hampshire’s pheasant hunting season runs from October 1 through December 31.
+This fall 11,936 adult ring-necked pheasants will be released in all 10 counties with an average of 140 pheasants per site.

 The ring-necked pheasant is one of the most colorful of the game birds.
-It can run like the wind and disappear instantly into a hedgerow.
-It takes to the air only as a last resort, testing the skills of many hunting dogs with its hide-and-seek behavior.
+It prefers to run rather than fly and can test the most skilled bird hunting dog with its hide-and-seek behavior.

 Youth Pheasant Events